scpwiki/wikidot-normalize/README.md

 * `"Tufto's Proposal"` **->** `"tufto-s-proposal"`
 * `"-test-"` **->** `"test"`

+This library is getting close to finalization with a `v1.0.0` release.

 Available under the terms of the MIT License.
 See [LICENSE.md](LICENSE).

 ### Compilation